mcrco/obsidian/Single Variable Calculus/Sequences.md

 > d. $\lim_{ n \to \infty }a_{n}b_{n}=AB$.
 ## Monotone Sequence

-> [!math|{"type":"definition","number":"auto","setAsNoteMathLink":false,"title":"Monotonically Increasing Sequence","label":"monotonically-increasing-sequence","_index":3}] Definition 4 (Monotonically Increasing Sequence).
+> [!definition] Monotonically Increasing Sequence
+> %% label: monotonically-increasing-sequence %%
 > A sequence $(a_{n})_{n=1}^{\infty}$ is monotone increasing, written $a_{n} \uparrow$, if $a_{n} \leq a_{n+1}, \, \forall n\geq 1$ and is monotone decreasing, written $a_{n} \downarrow$ if $a_{n+1} \leq a_{n}, \, \forall n\geq 1$.
 In either case, $a_{n}$ is monotone

-> [!math|{"type":"theorem","number":"auto","setAsNoteMathLink":false,"title":"Monotone Sequence Convergence","label":"monotone-sequence-convergence","_index":4}] Theorem 5 (Monotone Sequence Convergence).
+> [!theorem] Monotone Sequence Convergence
+> %% label: monotone-sequence-convergence %%
 > Every bounded monotone sequence is convergent.
 > `\begin{proof}`
 > By the [[#^e56e85]] , $\{ a_{n} \}$ has a supremum $A$.
 Then, for any $\epsilon>0$, $A-\epsilon$ is not an uppre bound, so $\exists N\mid a_{n}>A-\epsilon$.
 But $(a_{n})$ is monotone increasing, so $a_{n} \geq a_{N} \geq A-\epsilon, \, \forall n\geq N$.